pYro-sudo12134/reminder-thingy/README.md

 # After that you need to do the following

 ./init-zfs.sh

+# However, if you don't want to use ZFS, you can just use

+./nfs-export.sh

+# Since it is heavily reliant on NFSv4 for file sharing across multiple devices

 ./generate-secrets.sh
 export $(cat .env | xargs) && docker stack deploy -c docker-stack.yml swarm
 ```